MMK21Hub/support-watcher/README.md

 - `support-watcher` &ndash; Start the exporter on the default port (`9000`)
   - `support-watcher --port <port>` &ndash; Specify a custom port
+  - `support-watcher --verbose` &ndash; Enable logging all received data
+  - `support-watcher --scrape-interval <seconds>` &ndash; Specify how often the API is queried
+    - Please be nice to Helper Heidi by not setting this to something silly like 1 second, because that might overload the API!

 ## Contributing tips